Wednesday, October 8, 2025

 Most sources agree that Drewry and Mary arrived in about 1800, shortly after the threat of Shawnee attacks had subsided in the region.
 However, the couple was no stranger to the conflicts of the , as those times of hostility were known.

-In the 1770s, Drewry's uncle Thomas Farley had built a fort on the New River at the foot of Shockley's Hill, though the fort, known as Farley's Fort, had been abandoned after Shawnee raiders burned it.
+In the 1770s, Drewry's uncle, Thomas Farley, had built a fort on the New River at the foot of Shockley's Hill.
+However, the fort, known as Farley's Fort, was abandoned after Shawnee raiders burned it.

 Advertisement

 Not coincidentally, the Farley homestead was built along the old native trail that crossed the New River at the bottom of Shockley Hill at a fording known as the Warford.
 The trail followed Indian Creek east from that crossing and west, mounting what's long been known as Indian Ridge.
-It is possible that frontier heroine had been led along this trail after her capture by the Shawnee in 1755.
+Frontier heroine may have been led along this trail after her capture by the Shawnee in 1755.

-Some sources believe that Farley had named nearby Pipestem Creek for reeds in the marshes near its source that were commonly used by indigenous tribes to fashion stems for tobacco pipes.
+Some sources believe that Farley named nearby Pipestem Creek for the reeds in the marshes near its source, which were commonly used by indigenous tribes to fashion stems for tobacco pipes.

 Advertisement